Mikejo5000/vsts-docs-pr/docs/report/analytics/performance-latency.md

 ---
-title: Performance and Latency | VSTS
+title: Performance and Latency of the Analytics Service for VSTS | VSTS
 description: S
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-reporting